 Perception of flavours is an evolutionary benefit that helps us have a more varied diet and hence meet various nutritional needs.
-But flavours also something which helps us appreciate and enjoy our food even more.
+But flavours helps us appreciate and enjoy our food even more.
 We love flavours and the food industry capitalizes on this by enriching our foods with a host of natural and/or artificial flavours.
 But what are natural flavours and which ones are artificial?
 And probably the biggest question, how do they impact our health?

 Natural flavours are generally extracted from natural foods such as fruit, fruit juice, oils, barks of trees, edible yeast, vegetables or their juices etc. Basically, natural flavours are those which are derived from something which is edible in its original form.